C06A/multiColorRainbow3DPrint/README.md

     2. Setting the end number allows for empty places before the most inner border
     3. Save presets with correct start number for each color and separate preset for 6 and 7 color rainbow borders
+20. Add option to build clouds out of spheres
+    1. Add customization option to choose the shape of the clouds
+    2. Base on that option use function sphere() function instead of cylinder()
+    3. Skip cloud border if clouds built with spheres